Francoishornain/YUV-Filter/README.md

 "YUV Filter" contains the filter that does the full image processing with two different ways (SOFT part and HARD part).

+Images used for this system are all in the directory "images".

 Working with Vivado 2019.2